The work of the Labour Party's Governance and Legal Unit in relation to antisemitism, 2014–2019: Reaction

-Many MPs, party members and activists within the Labour Party expressed dismay at the contents of the report and called to launch an investigation into the behaviour detailed in the report, including "the possible misuse of funds" by officials.
-Labour politicians, such as Andy Burnham and Alex Sobel, spoke out against the emails and practices revealed in the report.
-BAME Labour members raised concerns over the treatment of black MPs, with hundreds signing open letters to the new leadership that call for internal party reform and increased transparency.
-Labour staffers tried to stop the party's Unite the Union branch from sending letters of solidarity to the BAME MPs who were named in a leaked internal report as victims of racism and racial profiling from colleagues at Labour HQ.
+BAME Labour members raised concerns over the treatment of black MPs described in the report, with hundreds signing open letters to the new leadership calling for internal party reform and increased transparency.
+Labour staffers tried to stop the party's Unite the Union branch from sending letters of solidarity to the BAME MPs named in the leaked report as victims of racism and racial profiling.
+Walker also highlighted the anti-Black racism and misogyny directed at Diane Abbott and said that "many BAME MPs and members want more than just words from Starmer about tackling toxic attitudes at Labour HQ".